-As an extension of this work, Starla has conducted dozens of research interviews with early-career women and people of color to learn about their career pain points.
+As an extension of this work, Starla conducts research interviews with early- to mid-career women and people of color to better understand their career pain points.
 Using this data, she works with HR leaders and hiring managers by sharing strategies for recruiting and retaining a diverse workforce.
-In 2021, she launched a workshop called “Why You’re Not Retaining Women and People of Color…and What You Can Do About It” at the Washington State SHRM Employment Law Conference.
+In 2021, she presented her research at the Washington State SHRM Employment Law Conference in a session titled “Why You’re Not Retaining Women and People of Color…and What You Can Do About It.”

-Starla worked in TV and media for more than 10 years.
-Prior to joining KCTS 9, she covered Washington state politics as a legislative reporter for TVW and also hosted a technology news show for GeekWire.
-She is a recipient of the International Examiner’s Community Voice Award and was awarded a spot on Puget Sound Business Journal’s 40 Under 40 list.
+Starla has worked in TV and media for more than a decade.
+Prior to joining Seattle’s PBS station, she covered Washington state politics as a legislative reporter and hosted a technology news show.

 Why You’re Not Retaining Early-Career Women and POC (and What You Can Do About It)